datduc165/Story2/README.md

 # Story2
-This is to practive brancing on github browser
+This is to practice brancing on github browser